 26. Suppose there was a 4% decrease in the price of a good, and as a result, the expenditure on the good increased by 2%.
 What can you say about the elasticity of demand?

 NCERT Solution for Class 12 Economics Chapter 2 – Theory of Consumer Behaviour gives a brief presentation about the concept.
-This chapter 2 explains different terminologies that is used in the subject Economics and about the mindset of a consumer while purchasing the goods.
+This chapter 2 explains different terminologies that are used in the subject Economics and about the mindset of a consumer while purchasing the goods.
 Like –

 - Marginal utility – Marginal utility is the additional contentment a buyer gains from purchasing one more unit of a good or service.
 Marginal utility is a significant economic topic because economists use it to regulate how much of a commodity a consumer will purchase.